-- (1) If the impact of a runner breaks a base loose from its position, no play can be made on that runner at that base if the runner had reached the base safely. - (2) If a base is dislodged from its position during a play, any following runner on the same play shall be considered as touching or occupying the base if, in the umpire's judgment, that runner touches or occupies the point marked by the dislodged bag. (d) The runner fails to retouch his or her base after a fair or foul fly ball is legally caught before that runner or the base is tagged by a fielder.
-The runner shall not be called out for failure to retouch the base after the first following pitch, or any play or - (e) The runner fails to reach the next base before a fielder tags said runner or the base after that runner has been forced to advance by reason of the batter becoming a runner.
+EXCEPTION: A batter-runner cannot be tagged out after overrunning or over sliding first base if said batter-runner returns immediately to the base.
+APPROVED RULINGS: (1) If the impact of a runner breaks a base loose from its position, no play can be made on that runner at that base if the runner reached the base safely.
+(2) If a base is dislodged from its position during a play, any following runner on the same play shall be considered as touching or occupying the base if, in the umpire's judgment, that runner touches or occupies the point marked by the dislodged bag.

+(d) The runner fails to retouch his or her base after a fair or foul fly ball is legally caught before that runner or the base is tagged by a fielder.
+The runner shall not be called out for failure to retouch the base after the first following pitch, or any play or attempted play.
+This is an appeal play.

+(e) The runner fails to reach the next base before a fielder tags the runner or the base after that runner has been forced to advance by reason of the batter becoming a runner.
 However, if a following runner is put out on a force play, the force is removed, and the runner must be tagged to be put out.
 The force is removed as soon as the runner touches the base to which that runner is forced to advance, and if over sliding or overrunning the base, the runner must be tagged to be put out.
-If the forced runner, after touching the next base, retreats for any reason towards the base last occupied, the force play is reinstated, and the runner can again be put out if the defense tags the base to which the runner is forced.
+If the force force runner, after touching the next base, retreats for any reason towards the base last occupied, the force play is reinstated, and the runner can again be put out if the defense tags the base to which the runner is forced.